KonstantinVanov/Article-Assistant--RAG-Telegram-Bot/README.md

 Try the live demo bot: [@RAG_Engineering_bot](https://t.me/RAG_Engineering_bot)

 **Demo Limitations:**
+At the moment, the demo bot may not work.
+This will be fixed within a few days and is related to the update of the bot.
+But the code in the repository is fully functional and creating your bot according to the instructions below will not cause you any problems.
+But no later than September 1, you will be able to use the demo version again.

 - 3 requests per day
 - URL processing only
 - No file uploads